Skip to main content

 • ADC-VC847PF

-Business Activity Analytics is only possible as a result of object detection algorithms found within BAA compatible cameras.
-In order for BAA to function properly, the following requirements must be met:
+Business Activity Analytics is only possible due to object detection algorithms found within BAA-compatible cameras.
+In order for BAA to function correctly, the following requirements must be met:

-• Verify that there are no objects that obstruct the view of a person that should be detected
+• Verify that no objects or people are obstructing the view of a person that should be detected.

-• During the night, verify that the camera's IR lighting stays unobstructed by other light sources/reflections which prevent object detection from working as intended
+• During the night, verify that the camera's IR lighting stays unobstructed by other light sources/reflections that prevent object detection from working as intended.

 BAA rule types